 TBS provides Youth Education classes from preschool through middle school.
 The Youth Education Committee has approved a new curriculum for the 2018-19 school year.
 The new curriculum will offer topics that the teachers will choose from based on classroom dynamics as well as developmental appropriateness for each individual classroom.
-Every year this may look different, but the teachers will be able to have say in how that will look in each classroom.
-Click here to view the new curriculum, we encourage you to review this information as the new school year approaches.
+Click here to view the new curriculum.
+We encourage you to review this information as the new school year approaches.

 Baneinu meets on Sunday mornings during the school year from September through mid-May from 10:30am until 12:30pm.
 The day will start with a short service for all of the children enrolled in the Religious School.
 The service will include music to help the children learn the prayers for when they attend Shabbat services at TBS or another congregation.
 After the service, the children will continue their Jewish Education with their teachers.